Apanasana (Wind-release Pose)

-Apanasana: pelvis lift is one of the best moves to target lower abs – I always include it when I do any sort of core work.
+Apanasana: Pelvis lift is one of the best moves to target lower abs, it’s useful to include it when you do any sort of core work.
 The trick is not to tense the neck and upper body and make sure that the knees lift up, instead of moving in.

-Apanasana: one knee is really useful for diagnostic purposes – it lets you compare the right and left hip (sensations, mobility, trajectory of movement).
-Great to use with students who have lower back pain or hip discomfort.
+Apanasana: One knee is really useful for diagnostic purposes – it lets you compare the right and left hip (in terms of sensations, mobility and trajectory of movement).
+It also works great for students who have lower back pain or hip discomfort.

 One leg up

-Apanasana: one leg up is great for alternating back stretching with hamstring stretching on each side.
-Super useful to test the range of motion in the knee, loosen it up and prepare for hamstring work later on.
+Apanasana: One leg up is great for alternating back stretching with hamstring stretching on each side.
+It is useful for testing the range of motion in the knee, loosening it up and preparing for hamstring work later on.

 Both legs up